-Retinoids Are Vitamin A Derivatives That Can Help Reduce Acne
+Retinoids Are Vitamin A Derivatives That Are Applied Topically and Can Help Reduce Acne

 The Essential Information

 Retinoids are commonly-prescribed topical medications that help unclog pores and reduce inflammation.
-The FDA has approved 3 prescription topical retinoids:
+The FDA has approved three prescription topical retinoids:

 - Adapalene [0.1% is now also available over-the-counter]

-Which retinoid works best is still up for debate because researchers have still not tested them head-to-head.
-We will bring that information to you when it is published.
-However, we do know that topical retinoids are unlikely to completely clear the skin on their own.
+Which retinoid works best is still up for debate because researchers have still not tested all three of them head-to-head, but if we had to take an educated guess based on the available data, tazarotene would come out slightly on top.
+However, we do know that no topical retinoid will completely clear the skin on its own.
 They are therefore often combined with other medications, especially benzoyl peroxide.